socallinuxexpo/scale-network/switch-configuration/README.md

 scripts/

+However, there is documentation of the scripts in scripts/README.md which should be reviewed.
+Also, the comments and POD in the scripts may prove relevant to users of the scripts.

 # Standard Operational Procedures

 ## How to build a set of switch configurations

-The procedure below is mostly replaced with a Makefile now.
+The procedure below is replaced with a Makefile now.
+The rest is preserved for historical purposes and troubleshooting in case of an issue with the make process.

 You should be able to go into the switch-configuration directory and simply type 'make'.
+This should generate all of the PDFs, Sticker EPS files, Configuraiton, and Map files needed.

 Once the configuration files are all set up (as described above) and you have set up authentication parameters as described below, simply run

 ```
-scripts/buildswitches
+scripts/build_switch_configs.pl
 ```

 The resulting configuration files will be written to the output/switch_confugrations directory.